 This document defines the Incident Management Process.
-Incident management is the most crucial process in ITSM process implementations.
+Incident management process is the most crucial process in ITSM process implementations.
 The process is based on the ITSM best practices and can be modified to reflect requirements specific to your organization.
 This incident management document may also interest IT staff members who execute a specific role within this process and business organizations that want to understand better how the process is defined within the IT organization.

 Common examples of incidents are:

 - Network server slow or network not accessible

 Incident management needs to be a structured approach managing an incident.
 Every step in the process should have a clearly defined purpose.
 This section presents the visual representation and explanation of incident management activities, their respective roles, how an incident is triggered, how it's prioritized and categorized, how investigation and diagnosis are made, how the tickets are handled with 3rd party vendors, resolution, and closure.

 - Registration: Once an Incident gets detected, the details are logged in ITSM to raise an incident ticket.
 The service Desk will refer to KEDB to check whether it is a known error/ issue or not.